 - Proof that the employer has no outstanding obligations with SRI ( Servicio de Rentas Internas del Ecuador) and IESS (Instituto Ecuatoriano de Seguridad Social).

-- Résumé (CV) of applicant, proving professional experience.
+- Résumé (CV) of the applicant, proving professional experience.

 - Copies of academic degrees